 But Do Retirees REALLY buy EVs?

 However, while younger drivers have no problem charging at work or at restaurants and public places, older drivers want to be able to charge at home or in their neighborhood.
-Installation of home charging equipment in single family homes is easy and fast, Level 2 commercial charging is perfect for their community.
+Installation of home charging equipment in single family homes is easy and fast, and Level 2 commercial charging is perfect for their community.

 The aging population, however, is living longer than ever and not ready to give up friends and fun at retirement age.
 Many are moving into communities with like-minded neighbors.
 These communities are perfect spots for EV chargers.